 Statusengine provide a modern responsive web interface based on AngularJS.
 An inbuilt refresh method keeps the data up to date, so you can use Statusengine UI on big screens without any Browser Plugins.

-Statusengine supports multiple time series databases such as CrateDB or Graphite.
+Statusengine supports multiple time series databases such as CrateDB, Elasticsearch or Graphite.
 Statusengine UI can display simple Charts using this metrics.
 For Dashboards or more complex charts you can use Grafana.